shrihankp/ws-cli/README.md

 ## How to get it?

-- Clone the repository (or alternatively, use):
+- Clone the repository (or alternatively, use the Code button at the top to download the repo):

 ```bash
 git clone https://github.com/shrihanDev/ws-cli